jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.001.png)

-The picture might display the idea of *a computer*, split up into four sub ideas: a monitor, keyboard, mouse and printer.
+This picture might display the idea of *a computer*, split up into four sub ideas: a monitor, keyboard, mouse and printer.

 In Circular language, the main symbol for an idea might be a *circle:*